NikolasRupp/MMM-weconnectid/README.md

 #### Positions

-Note: This also works without Google API Key
+Note: This also works without Google API Key.

 You can define Positions where your car is parked often.
 You can Enter as many locations as you want.
 To get the Latitude and Longitude you can use any website like [gps-coordinates.net](https://www.gps-coordinates.net/).

-Each Position has to have the following Parameter
+Each Position has to have the following Parameter:

 |Paramter|Description|Type|
 |---|---|---|